Find Affordable College Courses

 On top of its placing in our value ranking, Texas Tech also did well on our Best Plant Sciences Master’s Degree Schools in the Southwest Region list.
 It’s in the top 10% of all schools reviewed in this analysis.

-You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
-The school came in at #3 on this year’s Best Value Plant Sciences Master’s Degree Schools in the Southwest Region list.
-Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.
+Out of the 7 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 3 spot on the list.
+Texas A&M College Station is a very large public school located in the medium-sized city of College Station.

 Out-of-state tuition fees for graduate students at Texas A&M College Station are $24,106 per year.

-Full Plant Sciences at Texas A&M University - Kingsville Report
+Read full report on Plant Sciences at Texas A&M University - Kingsville

 The average tuition and fees for an out-of-state graduate students at OSU are $24,175 a year.